v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 Service is one such example.

 Once your data is hosted in Azure, create a data purge plan for data that has outlived its usefulness or lifespan.
-While long-term (cold?WT.mc_id=bankdm-docs-dastarr) storage is always a great option for archiving, clean-up of expired data reduces footprint and overall storage costs.
+While long-term (cold) storage is always a great option for archiving, clean-up of expired data reduces footprint and overall storage costs.
 Backup and archive [Azure solution architectures](https://azure.microsoft.com/en-us/solutions/architecture/?solution=backup-archive?WT.mc_id=bankdm-docs-dastarr)